 We all used to be able to trot out certain things for exams, but nowadays I can only just hum the words to Auld Lang Syne and I barely know pi to one decimal place.
 It’s a sad state of affairs on New Year’s Eve, I can tell you.

 Nearly slipping a disc after trying to give my Grandad the bumps was a low point.
 Apparently there is some sort of personal alcohol limit too that we all must know, but try telling me that after two vinos and a martini.

 I don’t know what it is about summer but it makes me want to do ridiculous things.
 Last summer I fell over, mid cartwheel, in front of a park full of strangers (what on earth possessed me to try field gymnastics after 20 years I’ll never know).
 I still can’t help laughing during serious ceremonies, and being anywhere near a bus makes me want to sit at the back and mess around.
 This does not go down well on the number 3.

 I’m not sure when I will grow up, but it doesn’t look like it’s happened yet.
-Thankfully, according to this survey, I’m not alone.
+Thankfully, according to this online survey, I’m not alone.
 They say 30 is the new 20, which may explain it.
 So if 60 is the new 50, maybe I’ll be a proper adult by the time I’m 70 – but, then again, maths was never my strong point.

 What do you think of the online survey?
 Do you still feel 15, or are you old before your time?
 Does your ‘inner age’ match your real age?
 Join the discussion on Facebook and let us know!
 Plus, don’t forget to have your say and earn cash in your spare time in our latest paid online surveys at Opinion Outpost UK.